AIVA logoAIVA4.2

 Frequently Asked Questions

-Can I use AIVA's free plan for commercial projects?+
+Can I use AIVA's free music commercially?+

-Does Superhuman work with email providers other than Gmail?+
+Does Superhuman work with Outlook accounts?+